AdobeDocs/experience-platform.en/help/query-service/troubleshooting-guide.md

 ---
 # [!DNL Query Service] troubleshooting guide

-This document provides answers to frequently asked questions about Query Service and provides a list of error codes.
+This document provides answers to frequently asked questions about Query Service and provides a list of commonly seen error codes when using Query Service.
+For questions and troubleshooting related to other services in Adobe Experience Platform, please refer to the [Experience Platform troubleshooting guide](../landing/troubleshooting.md).

 ## Frequently asked questions